How Many Grams Are In A Liter

 Density (ρ) = Mass (m) / Volume (V)

 Density is typically expressed in grams per liter (g/L) or grams per cubic centimeter (g/cm³).
 A higher density means more mass is packed into a given volume.
-For example, lead has a much higher density than water, meaning a liter of lead weighs significantly more than a liter of water.
+Take this: lead has a much higher density than water, meaning a liter of lead weighs significantly more than a liter of water.

 Calculating Grams in a Liter for Different Substances

 Since the relationship between grams and liters depends on density, we can't give a single, universal answer.
-However, we can demonstrate the calculation for several common substances:
+Even so, we can demonstrate the calculation for several common substances:

 1. Water: